amplience/dc-cli/README.md

 This category includes interactions with Dynamic Content's repositories.

-These commands can be used to get details for a specific, list multiple repositories, or assign or unassign content types from a repository.
+These commands can be used to get details for a specific repository, list multiple repositories, or assign or unassign content types from a repository.

 [View commands for **content-repository**](docs/CONTENT-REPOSITORY.md)